 The Company’s Corporate Governance Policy is divided into seven categories, as follows:

 - 1.3.
-Board diversity policy
+Board Diversity Policy

 - 1.4.Director Qualifications

 - 1.5.
-Term of service of being a Director
+Director Term of Service

 Number of term of being a Director